fastrgv/SliderPuzzles/README.md

 Note: all 3 solvers can fail if the puzzle is difficult or too large (256 or more valid puzzle positions).

-solver-key summary:

-	* (.)		initiate hbox5
-	* (,)		initiate ibox
-	* (=)		initiate iplr

-Finally, a single command-line argument (decimal float) specifies a timeout interval [in seconds] to wait for the internal autosolver before giving up.
-The default is 10.0 seconds.
+The default **timeout** used by embedded solvers is adjustable using the (>)-key or (<)-key to increment or decrement by 10 seconds per press.
+This is the time to wait for the internal autosolvers before giving up.
+The default is 10 seconds.

-For example:

-	* bin\win\csok.exe 30.0

-initiates the Windows version using a 30 second timeout, rather than the default 10.

-The default method used by embedded solver Hbox5 [ (.)-key ] can now be reset using a numeric (k)-key, where k is 0..5.
+Also, the default **method** used by embedded solver Hbox5 [ (.)-key ] can now be reset using a numeric (k)-key, where k is 0..5.

 #### 6 method options for hbox5: